 The Group Program Travel Grants were designed to assist degree-seeking students at Western Illinois University participating in a WIU group study abroad program.
 Financial need will be a consideration to be eligible for this award.
 Grant amounts and application deadlines vary between programs.
 Refer to the specific program you are interested in for this information.

-This scholarship is open to any students participating in a CIEE study abroad program during the summer 2014 or fall 2014 semester.
+This scholarship is open to any students participating in a CIEE study abroad program during the fall 2015 or spring 2016 semester.

 If you are studying abroad on one of our affiliate programs, don't forget to check out the scholarship opportunities offered by the program provider.
 Some providers even offer scholarships for specific programs.
 Speak with your Study Abroad adviser or the Scholarship Coordinator for more information.